eihigh/vec/README.md

 ### Methods vs Package Functions

-Basic operations are methods, while geometric operations are package functions:
+Arithmetic and single-vector operations are methods; other multi-vector operations are package functions:

 ```go
 // Methods: arithmetic and vector properties